Bronya-Rand/reimagined-couscous/infos/COMMISSIONS.md

 - Fandom Wiki's like the Honkai: Star Rail Fandom Wiki/RWBY Fandom Wiki

-TL;DR, you should provide links and/or first-party source information about the character/your OC in question that focus on either:
+TL;DR, you should provide links and/or first-party source information about the character/your OC in question that focus on the following to help me better understand your requested character better:

 1. Lore about the character (backstory, personality, character stories).
 2. Example response/dialogue from the character in regards to questions (About themselves, clothing, personality, etc.)